Search

 Taught at Charles Sturt University's Albury-Wodonga and Port Macquarie campuses, you'll benefit from small class sizes, enthusiastic educators and our close ties with practitioners, health and social services, and the community.

-The Albury-Wodonga option for this course is approved by the World Federation of Occupational Therapists, accredited by the Occupational Therapy Council (OTC) and approved by the Occupational Therapy Board of Australia (OTBA).
+Get recognised by international industry bodies with this course, which is approved by the World Federation of Occupational Therapists, accredited by the Occupational Therapy Council Ltd (OTC) and approved by the Occupational Therapy Board of Australia (OTBA).
 To work as an occupational therapist, you must register for practice with OTBA.
-The Port Macquarie option has conditional accreditation by the OTC and is approved by the OTBA.

 Entry Requirements

-A completed High School Certificate with an ATAR of 70 (including adjustment factors) or equivalent.
+A completed High School Certificate with a minimum ATAR of 70 (including adjustment factors);

 OR

-Successful completion of two University level subjects (AQF level Associate Degree or higher) demonstrating a reasonable prospect of success through Grade Point Average (GPA) gained in these studies.
+Successful completion of at least four university level subjects within a 12 month period demonstrating a reasonable prospect of success with a minimum Grade Point Average (GPA) of 4.5 gained in these studies at the time of application.

 OR